IDRNG/.github/profile/README.md

 This is the repo for IDRNG-related materials.

-IDRNG is short for Next-Generation Inter-Domain Routing Architecture and Protocols Research Group.
+IDRNG is short for Next-Generation Inter-Domain Routing Architecture and Protocols.

 ## IDRNG Related Documents